deepseagirl/degoogle/README.md

 there are also utility benefits here for dorking - you might find a super juicy link on page 10 with a bunch of strange parameters cached, but when you follow google's click-through you're redirected to an index page or 404 without even having a chance to copy the link from the result to research more.

-there are times where visually inspecting a URL is just as valuable as accessing the link. this tool ganks the good stuff, url decodes and normalizes, and returns just the scraped URL + description
+there are times where visually inspecting a URL is just as valuable as accessing the link. this tool ganks the good stuff, URL decodes and normalizes, and returns just the scraped URL + description